huangwei-pku/huangwei-pku.github.io/research.md

 **Property Rights for the Aging Population: Labor and Welfare Responses to Land Reform in China.** with Xiaoyan Lei, Shuang Qiu, Yuqi Ta.
 Revision Requested at ***Journal of Labor Economics***.

+**When Money Isn't Fungible: Behavioral Frictions and Welfare Costs in Earmarked Health Accounts.** with Xiaoyan Lei, Yuqi Ta.
+Revision Requested at ***The Review of Economics and Statistics***.

 **What is in ‘Moral Hazard’ of Health Insurance?
 Evidence from Quasi Experiments in China.** with Chuanchuan Zhang.

 **How do Spot Price and Future Price Affect Healthcare Usage?
 Evidence from Quasi-Experiments in China.** with Jin Feng, Hong Song, and Zhen Wang.